 Star Trek royalty Marina Sirtis spills the Earl Grey on Deanna Troi, fighting for her voice, and why she left L.A. for London in To Boldly Ask…

 It wasn’t just big shoulders and power dressing that influenced Star Trek: The Next Generation uniforms, though.
 As Hall points out, the 1980s was “also a time in which dance and aerobics dominated.

 “Whoopi Goldberg looks like the ultimate disco queen in her shining crushed velvet and a futuristic hat that we can only imagine would be nothing but impractical in space.”

 Meanwhile, the bodycon leotards worn by Marina Sirtis’s Deanna Troi look as if they were pulled “straight out of the popular Pineapple Dance Studio in Covent Garden!”

 Close your eyes and imagine that Star Trek: The Next Generation uniform again.
 I know what you’re thinking; red for command, gold for operations, blue for sciences, raised collars, and rank insignia on the neckline.

 So far, so sci-fi, right?
 But, as Hall points out, these uniforms were a twist on the hyper-tailored Nehru jacket – a style first popularised by the Indian Prime Minister Jawaharlal Nehru (1947-1964).

-“This reflects the increasing globalisation of fashion during the 80s,” she says, reminding me that the decade was – thanks to the stock exchange and leaders such as Regan and Thatcher – an era of boom, in which wealth was privatised and many experienced disposable incomes.
+“This reflects the increasing globalization of fashion during the 80s,” she says, reminding me that the decade was – thanks to the stock exchange and leaders such as Regan and Thatcher – an era of boom, in which wealth was privatized and many experienced disposable incomes.